 What is Waterfowl?

 Waterfowl, or wildfowl, as Europeans would say, include ducks, geese, and swans.
 This classification of birds has probably been the most admired and exploited bird group in the world.
-The Eastern Graylag Geese was thought to have been domesticated around 4,500 years ago.
+The Eastern Graylag Goose was thought to have been domesticated around 4,500 years ago.
 The earliest recognizable waterfowl fossils date back perhaps 40-50 million years ago.

 For those who have seen the American Coot, that bird is not a duck.
 For one thing, it has no webbing on its feet.
 They belong to the family Rallidae.